AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 ## Secure aggregation

-At first glance, the security lies in whether the update $\delta W_i$ leak information about the underlying data samples.
+At first glance, the security lies in whether the update $\Delta W_i$ leak information about the underlying data samples.
 Unfortunately a lot of research works have already made a conclusion that the answer is **YES**:
 [Exploiting unintended feature leakage in collaborative learning](https://arxiv.org/abs/1805.04049) (in SP2019), [Deep leakage from gradients](https://arxiv.org/abs/1906.08935) (in NeurIPS2019),